bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 ### Home Page - Desktop HTML & LESS

-* [ ] Take 10 minutes to review the code that has already been provided for you.
+* :white_check_mark: Take 10 minutes to review the code that has already been provided for you.
 Take time to see how the home page was built.

-* [ ] Add a viewport meta tag to the head of your index.html page
+* :white_check_mark: Add a viewport meta tag to the head of your index.html page

-* [ ] [Review the provided home desktop design file](design-files/home-desktop.png).
+* :white_check_mark: [Review the provided home desktop design file](design-files/home-desktop.png).
 You are to build the missing navigation system and header image.
 You have been provided all content necessary in the [index.html file](index.html)

-* [ ] Navigation Styles: Use the `navigation.less` file for styling.
+* [:white_check_mark: Navigation Styles: Use the `navigation.less` file for styling.

-* [ ] Main Content Styles: Use the `home-page.less` file for styling
+* :white_check_mark: Main Content Styles: Use the `home-page.less` file for styling

-* [ ] LESS Mixins: Create and use 2 different mixins to aid your styling.
+* :white_check_mark: LESS Mixins: Create and use 2 different mixins to aid your styling.
 Use the `mixins.less` file for your mixins

-* [ ] LESS Parametric Mixin: create a parametric mixin that is used to create the `sign up` button styles.
+* :white_check_mark: LESS Parametric Mixin: create a parametric mixin that is used to create the `sign up` button styles.

-* [ ]  Use at least 2 parameters to create your button
+* :white_check_mark:  Use at least 2 parameters to create your button

-* [ ] Create a hover state that swaps the background color and font color of the base button styles.
+* :white_check_mark: Create a hover state that swaps the background color and font color of the base button styles.

 ### Mobile Design